orbitalquark/textadept/README.md

 how to script and configure Textadept using the Lua programming language.
 It groups the editor's rich API into a series of tasks in a convenient and easy-to-use manner.
 [Read more...][]

+This book serves as the perfect complement to Textadept's Manual and exhaustive API documentation.

 [*Textadept Quick Reference*]: MEDIA.html#Book
 [Read more...]: MEDIA.html#Book